 GLACIER NATIONAL PARK 9 © 2013Montana

-Photographic Story A few years before Glacier became a national park, the naturalist John Muir visited and declared the landscape “the best care-killing scenery on the continent.”
+A few years before Glacier became a national park, the naturalist John Muir visited and declared the landscape “the best care-killing scenery on the continent.”
 After getting up at three in the morning and driving to the area I wanted to photograph, we noticed that the sun wasn’t where we thought it would be.
 As the sun crested over the horizon, I realized that it was coming up much further north than I had expected.
 Niki and I waited for the sun to continue its trip to a higher point in the sky; it felt good to sit quietly and take in that care-killing view.
-Digital – Archival Pigment Print This photograph was taken with an analog large format camera.
-After Clyde develops the negative, the film is scanned and edited in a computer program mimicking his darkroom techniques.
-The photograph is printed on an Epson Stylus 4800 or 11880 printer.
-Clyde uses archival Ultra-chrome K3 ink and prints on archival Harman Hahnemuhle paper.
-The limited edition photograph is then mounted and matted to current archival standards.
+This photograph is printed on a large format Epson printer using genuine Epson ink and archival Harman Hahnemuhle paper.
+Each photograph is digitally signed, then mounted and matted to current archival standards.
 This is a limited edition series and each photograph is numbered.